KxSystems/docs/docs/wp/trend-indicators/index.md

-The compactness of kdb+ and the terseness of q focus code on a small number of high-performing native built-in functions rather than extensive libraries.
-Kdb+ users often develop libraries of their own domain-specific algorithms and functions, for convenience and to support reuse.
+The compactness of kdb+ and the terseness of q focus code on a small number of high-performing native built-in functions rather than extensive libraries. kdb+ users often develop libraries of their own domain-specific algorithms and functions, for convenience and to support reuse.

 In this paper, we show examples of functions commonly used in finance, built on native q functions.